Wild swimming guide Lake District Superdry Unknown waters

 The colour of the emerald water along the River Esk is amazingly clear and unlike anywhere else

-As well as wild swimming there's plenty of spots to jump in too!
+As well as wild swimming there’s plenty of spots to jump in too!
+On the River Esk you are literally spoilt for choice for swim spots, I highly recommend exploring the area

 FOLLOW ME

-Give me a follow on social media to see what else I've been up to!
+Not all my stuff goes on this blog - Give me a follow to see what else I've been up to:

-Post a Comment
+Submit a Comment